adithch/manga-eden-node-api-wrapper/README.md

 3) Retrieve information regarding a specific chapter (page number, download link, etc).

-However, such APIs do not always follow the specifications to be considered JSON REST APIs, and require some effort client-side in order to be consumed.
+However, the APIs are not always compliant with the standard of JSON REST APIs, and require some effort client-side in order to be properly consumed.
 For example, the API call to retrieve manga information produces in the response a _Chapter's array_ described in these terms:

 ```